Monishraj50/BitCoin/README.md

 ### DataSet
 Download the dataset from here [download](https://finance.yahoo.com/quote/BTC-USD/history?period1=1443484800&period2=1601337600&interval=1d&filter=history&frequency=1d)

+All the files have the following columns:

+Date - in format: yy-mm-dd

+Open - price of the stock at market open (this is NYSE data so all in USD)

+High - Highest price reached in the day

+Low Close - Lowest price reached in the day

+Volume - Number of shares traded
 ## Prophet
 Prophet is a facebooks’ open source time series prediction.
 Prophet decomposes time series into trend, seasonality and holiday.
 It has intuitive hyper parameters which are easy to tune.
 * Trend models non periodic changes in the value of the time series.</br>